 Is Furnace Leaking Water Dangerous?

 Dripping water can lead to rust developing.
-Rust decays the working parts of your furnace, first contributing to increasing inefficiency and eventually leading to breakdowns and repairs.
+Rust decays the working parts of your furnace, first contributing to lessened efficiency and eventually leading to breakdowns and repairs.
 For a guide to some possible repairs that you may need a professional to address, check out our furnace repair blog.

 The most dangerous place for rust to develop is on the heat exchanger.
-If rust develops a hole or crack on your heat exchanger, your home or business could be exposed to the harmful gas CO.
-A cracked heat exchanger can have serious repercussions on your health, not to mention your wallet too.
-Learn more about what a cracked heat exchanger means for you here!
+If rust develops a hole or crack on your heat exchanger, your home or business could be exposed to the harmful CO gas.
+A cracked heat exchanger can have serious repercussions on your health, not to mention your wallet.

 Water leaking inside the furnace can also cause damage to the internal electrical components.
-This can cause your furnace not to work all together.
+This can cause your furnace to stop working altogether.
 The circuit board, for example, is responsible for transmitting the signals needed to start the furnace's heating procedure.
 If water leaks on to the circuit control board, it won't be long before you need to replace it!

 A leaky furnace can lead to more serious consequences if it is not fixed in time.
-You might still have heat now, but that won't last for long.
+You might still have heat, but it won't last for long.
 Call for a furnace repair before things get worse.

-What do I do when I find my furnace leaking water
+What Should I do If I Have A furnace leaking water

-Step 2.
-Clean up water around the furnace.
+Next, clean up all the water you can.
 You can do this with towels and napkins.
-If it is a substantial amount of water you may even consider a wet vac.
+If it is a substantial amount of water, you may even consider a wet vac.

-Step 3.
-Unscrew the front panel of the furnace and clean up the water inside (if you feel comfortable).
+You can unscrew the front panel of the furnace to clean up the water inside (if you feel comfortable).
 It's always important to stay proactive on mold prevention.

-Step 4.
-The last step is to always call technician.
-Furnace leaking water will only get worse with time, don't wait!
+The last step is always to call a technician.
+A furnace that is leaking water will only get worse with time, so don't wait!

-How can I prevent my furnace leaking water in the future ?
+How can I prevent my furnace From leaking water in the future?

 If you have a leaking furnace, it can be expensive to repair.
 Luckily, this doesn't need to happen!
-The good news is that there are proactive steps you can take today to prevent leaks from occurring in the first place!
-You can prevent a leaky furnace by scheduling routine maintenance.
+The good news is that there are proactive steps you can take to prevent leaks from occurring, the most important of which is scheduling routine maintenance.
 HVAC professionals can spot signs of impending problems before they happen - like leaks or clogs that could make for costly repairs later on.
-We can help prevent future issues by performing regular maintenance on your system and will be able to diagnose the cause of the leak so we know how best to fix it.
+We can help prevent future issues by performing regular maintenance on your system by diagnosing the cause of the leak and figuring out the best way to fix it.
 Learn about what happens during a furnace tune up and how you can perform maintenance on your furnace by consulting our blog.
-Schedule an appointment today and get peace of mind knowing that if something does go wrong down the road we’ll have already addressed any potential issues!
+Schedule an appointment today and get peace of mind knowing that if something does go wrong down the road, we’ll have already addressed any potential issues!

 We Have Your Back

 If you have a leaky furnace, it’s important to get the problem fixed as soon as possible.
 The longer your heating unit is leaking water and losing energy efficiency in the winter, the more likely it will be for you to experience other problems with your home or property.
-So, if you find that your furnace is leaking water or noticing any other problem with it, don’t hesitate to call our team of heating experts.
+So, if you find that your furnace is leaking water or you notice any other problem with it, don’t hesitate to call Baltimore's best furnace repair company.
 Don't let another day go by without getting that pesky leak taken care of.
 Every minute wasted only makes things worse when it comes time for a furnace repair.
-Call our experts today so we can repair your leaky furnaces before anything else goes wrong!
+Schedule online or call our experts today so we can repair your leaky furnace before anything else goes wrong!

 Contact us today if you have questions about a leaky furnace—or if you simply want more information about how to keep your home safe and healthy.
 We offer furnace repair, furnace maintenance, and new furnace installation.